priyatam/emacs.d/README.md

 Most Clojure IDEs use a [network REPL](https://github.com/clojure/tools.nrepl) to connect to clojure projects.
 This ensures seamless interaction with local devs and remote devs.
 With Cider, you can simply open any .clj file from an existing leiningen project and run `M-x cider-jack-in`.

 An nrepl client, configured to the localhost and port, opens up.

-You're good to go.
+Now you're good to code.

 **Commands**

-With Emacs on Mac OS X, you don't have to learn all the shortcuts right away, since the toolbar provides hints.
-If you prefer the mouse, feel free to use it.
-However, you need to master the M-x, C-x set of primitives.
+With Emacs on Mac OS X, you don't have to learn all the shortcuts right away, since the toolbar provides some hints.
+Feel free to use the mouse.

 ## Commands